logicxd/blog-nodejs/README.md

+---
-# Make a Blog with Markdown using NodeJS
+title:  "Make a Blog with Markdown using NodeJS"
+date:   2018-09-03
+updatedDate: 2018-09-06
+category: NodeJS
+urlName: make-a-blog-with-markdown-using-nodejs
+---

 This will be a tutorial to show you how to add a blogging feature to your NodeJS application.
-[This blog](http://www.aungmoe.net/blogs/nodejs/2018/09/03/make-a-blog-with-markdown-using-nodejs) itself was generated through methods that you'll see in this tutorial.
+You basically add your Markdown pages to the project (sorry, we won't add a text editor) and your NodeJS will generate your HTML blogs.
+This blog itself was generated through methods that you'll see in this tutorial.
 Your blogs will be able to support:
 * Dynamic rendering of Markdowns to HTML upon server startup.
 * Metadata for each of the Markdown.
 * Syntax highlighting.